hopeine/Microsoft-Office-2010-2013-and-2016-on-Linux/README.md

 - etc.

 ### Right-clicking in a document results flickering.
 Maybe because you're on Wayland.
 Weirdly enough though, after I installed X11, it doesn't flicker anymore even if I'm on Wayland.
+Maybe some X11 dependencies fixed the problem.

 ## Current Issue